healthcare-and-life-sciences/epic-patient-search/README.md

 		* Click on **"Installed"** > Import > From File
 		* When the window opens, select the .json file identified in the previous step.
 Click **"Open"** then click 'Next' 3 times.
 		* When prompted, click **"Activate Now"**.
+  * If for some reason the Search option images do not appear, you can find copies of these free images in the Git repo under SearchImages.

 ### 3. Integration Configuration